hackclub/hackclub/playbook/workshops/remote_control/README.md

 > ![](img/add_wand.gif)

-Add then add this code in the JavaScript
+Then add this code in the JavaScript

 ```js
 Wand.threshold = 5;